AbdullahAlhussein/Read-Certificate-Information-From-USB-Token_PKI/README.md

 The PKCS #11 standard defines a platform-independent API to cryptographic tokens, such as hardware security modules (HSM) and smart cards.

-The API defines most commonly used cryptographic object types (RSA keys, X.509 Certificates, DES/Triple DES keys, etc.) and all the functions needed to use, create/generate, modify and delete those objects [Read mor pkcs11]( https://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html#Intro).
+The API defines most commonly used cryptographic object types (RSA keys, X.509 Certificates, DES/Triple DES keys, etc.) and all the functions needed to use, create/generate, modify and delete those objects [Read more PKCS11]( https://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html#Intro).

 ---
 ##	Read certificate information from token, such as:

-A.	Issuer

-B.	Subject Name
+*	Private Key

-C.	Public key
+*	Public key
+*	Issuer

-D.	Key length
+*	Key length

-E.	Key usage
+*	Key usage

-F.	Signature algorithm
+*	Signature Algorithm
+* And a lot of information ....

 ---
 ## Specifications of the usb token that worked on :